Workplace Safety and Insurance Appeals Assistance

 It is each worker’s responsibility to meet all deadlines to appeal.
 This is done by submitting an Intent to Object Form to the WSIB within the time limits specified in the WSIB decision.
 On the Intent to Object Form, identify each issue you are objecting to and clearly indicate the date of the WSIB letter which contains the decision on that issue.
 Additional Intent to Object forms must be completed and submitted within the prescribed timelines for any subsequent decision letter that may deal with additional issues.

 When completing the Intent to Object form, Please check “I will represent myself in the objection process, or I am currently seeking representation” in section 4 (Representation).

 The WSIB decision maker will review your Intent to Object form, arguments and any new information and reconsider the original decision.
 If the decision remains unchanged, the WSIB will send you a copy of your claim file along with an Appeal Readiness Form.
 Do not complete the Appeals Readiness Form at this time.

-You will receive written confirmation from the Pensions and Benefits Unit that your file has been received and a brief outline of the process to follow.
+You will receive written confirmation from the Worker Safety Unit that your file has been received and a brief outline of the process to follow.
 Your file will be assigned to a Benefits Officer for review to determine whether it meets our case prioritization criteria.
 The appeal must also have a reasonable chance of success based on the information in your WSIB file and any additional information you submit.
 If there is not a reasonable likelihood of success based on the current information, the Officer will outline the reasons in writing.